 According to The Spruce, your deck will be protected for 1 to 3 years only which means you will need to repeat this process after couple of Summers!

-There is now an alternative decking material that does not need staining – composite decking boards.
-These are made from recycled wood and plastic components and all it requires is a little wash if it gets dirty.
-This takes few minutes if you use a jet wash on a normal size deck.
+Composite decking is an ideal alternative to timber decking without need for staining.
+This is made from recycled wood and plastic components and all it requires is a little wash with soapy water if it gets dirty.
+This can take just a few minutes on a normal size decking area.

-Fiberon’s solid composite decking boards are fully encapsulated with a polymer skin so that it is totally resistant to water, stain and fade, a perfect solution to pain free, beautiful deck.
+Fiberon’s solid composite decking boards are fully encapsulated with a PermaTech polymer skin so that it is totally resistant to water, stain and fade – a perfect solution for a pain free and beautiful deck.